ArthurWatier/docker-symfony/README.md

   * nginx couldn't be exposed on port 80
   * postgresql couldn't be exposed on port 5432

+ 1. In the root folder of the project copy the

+    `docker-compose.override.yml.dist`

+ and name the copy

+    `docker-compose.override.yml`

- 1. To do so, copy the `docker-compose.override.yml.dist` as `docker-compose.override.yml` in the root folder of the project
+ in the root folder of the project

- 2. Here is an example of how to expose other ports :
+ 2. Rename the exposed ports of the services u want to change exposure

+    example :
  ```yaml
  nginx:
   ports: